Informative Murder Porn: Plot

 The next day, Jimmy Valmer tells Stan and Kyle that some parents have broken their parental locks, and Butters has become grief-stricken because his father killed his mother in Minecraft, leading Kyle to realize that someone is teaching the game to their parents.
 At the community center, the children discuss how their parents are now not only continuing to watch murder porn, but are ruining their online experiences in Minecraft as well, blaming Kyle and his app.

 The next day, the boys go to Corey's house, where they discover Corey teaching parents in the basement.
 They convince him about the negative effects Minecraft has had upon their parents and their use of it to keep their parents away from murder porn.
 Corey informs the boys that in order to protect their families, they will have to fight their cable company.
 The boys confront the cable company's representatives, who are unsympathetic until they learn about the prospective displeasure the parents would have at being unable to access murder porn.
-The representatives subsequently drop the murder porn channels from their standard network lineup.
+The representatives subsequently drop the murder porn channels from their standard network lineup, but still allow customers to opt-in to receive them - provided that they're willing to pay for the privilege, have a technician service their cable box in the dead of night every night, and also pay for 300 Portuguese language channels.

 Angered that they have again lost their murder porn, Randy and Sharon resolve to play Minecraft, in which their avatars kill each other with great pleasure.

 Production

 The idea of "murder porn" came from series co-creator Trey Parker and writer Bill Hader.
 Parker says that he and Hader knew the most about "murder porn" because they and their respective wives regularly watch it like the parents of South Park do in the episode.
 Parker felt that the programs comprising "murder porn" provide a lot of easy-to-spoof material, specifically citing the inaccurate depictions of the individuals involved in the crimes that "murder porn" reenacts.
 The channels in the episode that air the programs spoof Investigation Discovery, the Oprah Winfrey Network, and Cinemax.

 Parker and fellow series co-creator Matt Stone chose Minecraft to be the secondary focus of the episode because they wanted something family friendly to contrast with the adult oriented programming that comprises "murder porn".
-They settled on Minecraft because the game was the first video game that Parker and Stone didn't understand so they felt that the parents could have a similar experience.
+They settled on Minecraft because the game was the first video game that Parker and Stone did not understand so they felt that the parents could have a similar experience.
 Parker and Stone said they contacted Mojang, developer of Minecraft, before making the episode to ask permission to use the game in the episode.
 They happily agreed and also sent merchandise to the South Park production crew.